ChrisVilches/youtube-chat-logger/README.md

 CHAT_IDS=EHkMjfMw7oU,HpdO5Kq3o7Y,pjwy2a096YE,-5KAN9_CzSA,PchC9iKADuo
 ```

-The process intentionally ends after certain conditions (e.g. unrecoverable errors), and starts running again afterwards.
+The process intentionally ends after certain conditions (e.g. unrecoverable errors).
+The process must be restarted using a proper process manager like `forever`, `nodemon` or `pm2`.
 The messages are most likely still on screen, so they will be attempted to be indexed again.

 Start the scraper with: